sumit6387/Online-Exam-System/readme.md

   <i>In portal dashboard, we update the student information and also check how many exam conduct by the portal. </i>
 # Student Dashboard
-  In Student Dashboard, we can join the exam
+  <i>In Student Dashboard, we can join the exam
-  And see the result of exam after submit the exam's answer.
+  And see the result of exam after submit the exam's answer.</i>